Manchester United's brand 'devalued' by weak season

 That makes it the third most valuable football brand after Bayern Munich and Real Madrid.

 Real Madrid's victory in the Champions League final on Saturday helped boost its brand value.
-The club already has the biggest sales of any football club.'Solid footing'
+The club already has the biggest sales of any football club.

 The authors say an improvement in the Spanish economy could help the club retain the top brand spot.